therafal/blog-api-express/README.md

 3. Run `npm run setup` to install dependencies, build project and create user with admin permissions.
 4. Run `npm run start:dev` to start the project in development mode.

-This work is licensed under a <a href"https://www.gnu.org/licenses/gpl-3.0.en.html">GNU General Public License</a> license.
+This work is licensed under a [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.en.html).
 See LICENSE.md.